Michaelpku/PHBS_TQFML/README.md

   Team Member: Yang Hui (1701213132)

   Dataset Source: Breast Cancer Data Set from UCI, https://archive.ics.uci.edu/ml/datasets/Breast+Cancer
-## Motivation:
+## Motivation and Goal:
-- The main goal of this project is to predict the probability of surviving at least one year for HCC patients.
+- The main goal of this project is to predict the probability of breast cancer recurrence.

-- It is a real clinical data of 165 patients diagnosed with HCC collected at a University Hospital in Portugal.
+- It.
 ## Dataset description

 - This data set includes 201 instances of one class and 85 instances of another class.